StefanosPoulidis/stefanospoulidis.github.io/_pages/about.md

 My research agenda centers on a key question: <em>how should we design algorithms and govern their use to maximize productivity and develop human capital?</em>
 This question drives my agenda in behavioral, service, and data-driven operations.
-I study human-AI interactions by integrating sequential decision-making modeling with large-scale behavioral experiments and collaborations with firms.
+I study human-AI interactions by integrating sequential decision-making modeling with behavioral experiments and industry collaborations.

 Prior to my PhD, I embarked on an entrepreneurial journey, earning recognition on the Forbes 30 Under 30 list for Greece.
 I also contributed to women’s economic development through my public policy and education roles at MExoxo.
 I hold a B.S. and M.S. in Electrical and Computer Engineering from the National Technical University of Athens.